lisp-docs/cl-language-reference/docs/chap-5/f-d-dictionary/_equal_function.md

 **Notes:**

 *Object* equality is not a concept for which there is a uniquely determined correct algorithm.
 The appropriateness of an equality predicate can be judged only in the context of the needs of some particular program.
-Although these functions take any type of argument and their names sound
+Although these functions take any type of argument and their names sound very generic, **equal** and **equalp** are not appropriate for every application.

-Data and Control

-very generic, **equal** and **equalp** are not appropriate for every application.

 A rough rule of thumb is that two *objects* are **equal** if and only if their printed representations are the same.